 - Lampshaded in Stargate SG-1.
 When SG-1 is sent to guard an engineering team while they repair an alien ship, the non-technical members of the team find themselves with very little to do.
 O'Neill and Jackson are shown in the montage to be passing the time by watching the glowing crystals and outright sleeping.

-- Appears on Top Gear as well, in much the same spirit — usually in the context of something automotive, like prepping for a race or assembling a Caterham 7 kit car.
+- Appears as well, in much the same spirit — usually in the context of something automotive, like prepping for a race or assembling a Caterham 7 kit car.
 Expect a lot of friendly (?) verbal repartee: the presenters quite like taking digs at each other.

 - Quite obviously every single episode of Trading Spaces.